 The Atherton Studio seats 60 to 75 people and is home to a magnificent Bösendorfer concert grand piano.
-The intimate performances are like sitting in on a private studio recording session, and the shows themselves are taped for re-broadcast on our live music show Applause in a Small Room hosted by our sound engineer Jason Taglianetti.
+The intimate performances are like sitting in on a private studio recording session.
+All concerts are on Saturday evenings at 7:30 pm unless otherwise noted.
+Advance ticket purchase is strongly encouraged, as the house is frequently sold out before the performance date.

 Mango Season is a Honolulu-based seven-piece band that serves up an intoxicating mix of vintage soul, jazz-infused harmonies, and booty-shaking funk.
 Their Atherton concert will also celebrate the release of their new CD.

 On todays show we're featuring a concert with Streetlight Cadence from August 8th, 2015.
 The band features cellist Brian Webb, Violinist Jonathan Franklin, Guitarist Chaz Umamoto, and Accordionist and percussionist Jesse Shiroma.

 The New Mastersounds visited us at the Atherton Performing Arts Studio during their visit to Hawaii while playing at the Blue Note Hawaii.
 The New Mastersounds are:Eddie Roberts - GuitarSimon Allen - DrumsPete Shand - Bass guitarJoe Tatton - Piano Thanks to the Blue Note Hawaiihttp://bluenotehawaii.com/

 Traditional grand opera is comically characterized by big violent scenes and jumping from great heights, but more recently especially, introspective, psychological operas are winning new audiences.
 Hawai‘i Opera Theatre’s latest production, Three Decembers, could do just that.
 HPR’s Noe Tanigawa reports the production will bring one of opera’s most beloved performers to four Hawaiian Islands.